IanWold/ianwold.github.io/Site/Posts/book_club-2-2024.md

 ;;;
 {
-	"title": "Book Club 2/2024: Recovering from TDD and Unit Tests", "description": "TDD with unit tests is the equivalent of Waterfall to software testing. ", "date": "24 February 2024",
+	"title": "Book Club 2/2024: Recovering from TDD and Unit Tests", "description": "TDD and unit tests are overused and often misprescribed.
+What do we really hope to gain from our tests, and what testing practices support our goals?", "date": "24 February 2024",
 	"contents": false,
 	"hero": "photo-1672309558498-cfcc89afff25",